 It’s important to note that cinnamon alone will not lead to long-term weight loss.
 But, it might be beneficial to add cinnamon to your healthy diet to help you reach your weight loss goal.

 Adding cinnamon to smoothies, hot drinks, porridge, sprinkled over fruit might be something worth adding.
-I often add cinnamon to hot water along with sliced ginger and lemon for a lovely, warming drink between meals.
+I often add cinnamon to hot water along with sliced ginger and lemon for a lovely, warming drink between meals and sprinkle over porridge at breakfast.
+The added benefit of cinnamon is its ability to trick our brain into thinking a food tastes sweet which means we need less sugar

-To find out more about nutritional science that can help you lose weight join my next group starting soon “Eat Better – Lose Weight”
+To find out more about how and what to eat in a realistic way that can help you lose weight why not join my next online group “Eat Better Feel Better”